Cannabidiol (CBD) guidance for England and Wales

 CBD is one of many chemicals called cannabinoids.
 It is found within hemp and cannabis and can be produced synthetically.

-CBD extracts can be derived from most parts of hemp / cannabis plants.
-They are selectively extracted, concentrating CBD and removing or reducing other chemical components.
-This process means the final product is different from hemp.
+CBD extracts can be derived from most parts of hemp or cannabis plants.
+They can be selectively extracted, which can concentrate CBD.
+Some processes can alter other chemical components.

 CBD status as a novel food

 The novel food status of CBD was confirmed in January 2019.
 That is why CBD food products require authorisation before they can be sold legally in Great Britain (GB).

 There are currently no authorised CBD extracts or isolates on the market.

 Food businesses must apply for authorisation of their CBD extracts, isolates and associated products to be placed on the GB market using our regulated product application service.

 In most cases the applicant will be the manufacturer, but others such as trade bodies and other suppliers may also apply.